Revenue Protection Program

 The program’s responsive fee structure takes a number of different factors into consideration including the level of risk associated with the length of an event: Lower fees are assessed for fairs with fewer days, for example, and higher fees for events that run through multiple weekends.

 The “Memorandum Describing the Revenue Protection Program Administered by the California Fair Services Authority” should be used to determine the actual protections, maximum limits, conditions, limitations and definitions for the Program.
-For a copy of the 2018 Memorandum of Coverage, please contact Tom Amberson, CFSA Risk Department Manager, at (916) 263-6180 or firstname.lastname@example.org.
-For a more condensed look at the Revenue Protection Program, there’s the Summary of Protection.
+For a copy of the current Memorandum of Coverage, please contact Tom Amberson, CFSA Risk Department Manager, at (916) 263-6180 or firstname.lastname@example.org.
+For a more condensed look at the Revenue Protection Program, here’s a Summary of Protection.
 You’ll also find copies of both documents in your fair’s Red Book (Claims and Loss Reporting Guide).

 Program fees are based on the limit of protection desired, with limits available from $50,000 to $500,000 for events with a three-year history.
 Protection may also be purchased for events with one or two years of revenue history for a higher fee and reduced limits of protection.

 For more information about this Program, please contact Mario Castagnola at (916) 263-6145 or email@example.com.